 Skip to main content

-2. We recognise that in the context of the provision of legal services, the purpose of the reasonable adjustments obligations to clients is to provide access to the services for a disabled client as close as it is reasonably possible to get to the standard normally offered to other clients who are not disabled.
+2. We recognise that in the context of the provision of legal services, the purpose of the reasonable adjustments obligations to clients is to provide access to the services for a disabled client (which includes tenants, pupils, mini-pupils and members of staff) as close as it is reasonably possible to get to the standard normally offered to other clients who are not disabled.

 4. We also recognise that Chambers or a Barrister may in some cases discriminate unlawfully if they do not know that a client is disabled.
 Disability is not always visible, and many disabled people choose not to disclose their disability.
 What is important is not to act on assumptions, but to be prepared to ask in advance what reasonable adjustments can be made to ensure that the service of Chambers or the barrister can be used without the disabled person being put to unreasonable difficulty.

-5. Staff or barristers with specific requirements should make requests to the Senior Clerk and the Administrator for reasonable adjustment decisions.
-All requests for reasonable adjustments will be made on a case by case basis and/or with the Equality and Diversity Officer if appropriate, and where it is not possible to make the adjustments requested, the Senior Clerk and Administrator will discuss viable alternatives with the applicant.
+5. Staff or barristers with specific requirements should make requests to the Chambers Director, Glenn Matthews, and the Administrator, Sue Wright, for reasonable adjustment decisions.
+All requests for reasonable adjustments will be made on a case by case basis and / or in conjunction with the Equality and Diversity Officer, Kathryn Hirst, if appropriate, and where it is not possible to make the adjustments requested, the Chambers Director and Administrator will discuss viable alternatives with the applicant.

 6. The Administrator is responsible for considering whether or not disabled staff, barristers or pupils require assistance during an emergency evacuation and if so whether or not a personal emergency evacuation plan is required for the individual/s concerned.
 If so, the plan will be developed in partnership with the individual concerned in order to ensure that adjustments to the emergency procedure may be made.

 7. The pupillage application process seeks to identify requests for specific reasonable adjustments.
-The decision about such adjustments will be made by the Head of the Pupillage Committee in conjunction with the Equality and Diversity Officer as appropriate.
+The decision about such adjustments will be made by the Heads of the Pupillage Committee, Rupert Hallowes and Julie Whitby, in conjunction with the Equality and Diversity Officer as appropriate.

 8. Barristers are responsible for considering whether their visitors are likely to need any reasonable adjustments and alerting the clerking team and the front desk to the same.